victor1600/DoneWithIt/notes/makingof.md

 - Create a view and put AppButton in it, apply padding to that view,
 - We also apply width: '100%' so it doesnt shinks our button

-# AppButton

-## Structure

-1. Create AppButton Component
-2. Create a TouchableOpacity component
-3. Place Text inside it

-## Styling

-1. Create style for button
-2. We give a `"100%"` width so it stretches dinamically
-3. `padding:15` to make it taller
-4. Justify and align so its centered
-5. Create style for text
-6. Assign styles to component

-## Functionality

-In `touchableOpacity` style property, we want to override backGround color so it the button can have color depending on what's set on the parent.
-So we use an array of styles, so the second overrides the first.
-The color will be set based on `color` prop that will sent from above.

-1. Text title will be set as a prop
-2. Button color will be set as a prop, by default is primary
-3. onPress will be a functionality decided by parent

 # ViewImageScreen

 ## Structure